Scope of horizontal site work

 Mass grading & utilities

-Site preparation and utility mains — scope varies widely between Greenville and Spartanburg corridors.
+Site preparation and mains — scope varies by corridor.

 - 3